khanmjk/firebaseStudio-batteshipgame/README.md

 *   `initializeGrid()`: Creates an empty game grid.
 *   `getShipPositions()`: Calculates the cells a ship would occupy based on its start, size, and orientation.
-*   `canPlaceShip()`: Validates if a ship can be placed at a given location without going out of bounds or overlapping existing ships.
+*   `canPlaceShip()`: Validates if a ship can be placed at a given location without going out of bounds or directly overlapping existing ships (allows adjacent placement).
 *   `placeShipOnGrid()`: Updates the grid state when a ship is placed.
 *   `placeAllComputerShips()`: Randomly places the computer's ships on its grid.
 *   `processShot()`: Updates the grid and ship states after a shot is fired, determining if it's a hit, miss, or sunk.
+Returns the ID of the sunk ship if applicable.
 *   `checkGameOver()`: Determines if all ships of a player have been sunk.
 *   `getPreviewGrid()`: Generates a temporary grid to show where a ship would be placed during setup.
 *   `getFiredCoordinates()`: Collects all coordinates that have already been targeted on a grid.